HBO: Background

-On May 6, 1999, the HBO multiplex expanded to include two new thematic channels: HBO Comedy—featuring comedic feature films, comedy series from HBO's original programming library, and recent and archived HBO comedy specials—and HBO Zone—aimed at young adults between the ages of 18 and 34, offering theatrical movies; comedy and alternative series, and documentaries from HBO's original programming library; and music videos.
-Rounding out the HBO multiplex expansion was HBO Latino, a Spanish language network launched on November 1, 2000, featuring a mix of dubbed simulcasts of programming from the primary HBO channel as well as exclusive Spanish-originated programs.
+On May 6, 1999, the HBO multiplex expanded to include two new thematic channels: HBO Comedy, featuring comedic feature films, comedy series from HBO's original programming library, and recent and archived HBO comedy specials, and HBO Zone, aimed at young adults between the ages of 18 and 34, offering theatrical movies; comedy and alternative series, and documentaries from HBO's original programming library; and music videos.
+The HBO multiplex expansion concluded when HBO Latino, a Spanish language network, was launched on November 1, 2000; it features a mix of dubbed simulcasts of programming from the primary HBO channel as well as exclusive Spanish-originated programs.

 List of HBO channels

-Depending on the service provider, HBO provides up to seven 24-hour multiplex channels—all of which are simulcast in both standard definition and high definition, and available as time zone-based regional feeds—as well as a subscription video-on-demand service (HBO On Demand).
+Depending on the service provider, HBO provides up to six 24-hour multiplex channels (all of which are simulcast in both standard definition and high definition, and available as time zone-based regional feeds), as well as a subscription video-on-demand service known as HBO On Demand.
 Off-the-air maintenance periods of anywhere from a half-hour up to two hours occur at varied overnight/early morning time slots (usually preceding the 6:00 a.m.
 ET/PT start of the defined broadcast day) once per month on each channel.

-HBO transmits feeds of its primary and multiplex channels on both Eastern and Pacific Time Zone schedules.
+HBO transmits feeds of its six channels on both Eastern and Pacific Time Zone schedules.
 The respective coastal feeds of each channel are usually packaged together, resulting in the difference in local airtimes for a particular movie or program between two geographic locations being three hours at most; the opposite-region feed (i.e., the Pacific Time feeds in the Eastern and Central Time Zones, and the Eastern Time feeds in the Pacific, Mountain and Alaska Time Zones) serves as a timeshift channel, allowing viewers who may have missed a particular program at its original local airtime to watch it three hours after its initial airing or allowing them to watch a program up to four hours, depending on the applicable time zone, in advance of their local airtime on their corresponding primary coastal feed.
-(Most cable, satellite and IPTV providers as well as its Amazon Prime Video and Roku OTT channels only offer the East and West Coast feeds of the main HBO channel; some conventional television providers may include coastal feeds of HBO2 in certain areas, while wider availability of coastal feeds for the other five multiplex channels is limited to subscribers of DirecTV, YouTube TV and the Hulu live TV service.)
+(Most cable, satellite, and IPTV providers, as well as its Amazon Prime Video and Roku OTT channels, only offer the East and West Coast feeds of the main HBO channel; some conventional television providers may include coastal feeds of HBO2 in certain areas, while wider availability of coastal feeds for the other five multiplex channels is limited to subscribers of DirecTV, YouTube TV and the Hulu live TV service.)

-HBO maintains a separate feed for the Hawaii–Aleutian Time Zone—the only American cable-originated television network to offer a timeshift feed for Hawaii viewers—operating a three-hour-delayed version of the primary channel's Pacific Time feed for subscribers of Oceanic Spectrum, which otherwise transmits Pacific Time feeds for the six other HBO multiplex channels.
-(The state's other major cable provider, Hawaiian Telcom, offers the Pacific Time Zone feed of all seven channels.)
+HBO maintains a separate feed for the Hawaii–Aleutian Time Zone (the only American cable-originated television network to offer a timeshift feed for Hawaii viewers) operating a three-hour-delayed version of the primary channel's Pacific Time feed for subscribers of Oceanic Spectrum (formerly a sister company when both were under Time Warner ownership), which otherwise transmits Pacific Time feeds for the five other HBO multiplex channels.
+(The state's other major cable provider, Hawaiian Telcom, offers the Pacific Time Zone feed of all six channels.)